US$ 1950pp

 • International flight costs and taxes

-• Accommodations and meals (Breakfast, Lunch, and Dinner) in Kathmandu
+• Meals (Breakfast, Lunch, and Dinner) in Kathmandu

 • Personal expenses - laundry, telephone calls, beverages (hot (tea, coffee), cold and alcoholic drinks), and snacks